Introduction

 --query id

-Finally we create a metric alert, that will trigger when the average CPU load stays above 90% on a duration of 5 minutes (measured once per minute).
+Finally, we create a metric alert, that will trigger when the average CPU load stays above 90% for a duration of 5 minutes (measured once per minute).

 # Create the actual alert